brett-olsen/C64U-btn-HAT/README.md

 sudo nano /etc/systemd/system/c64_button_daemon.service
 ```

-In our example, we created and setup the Raspberry PI Zero with the user `c64`, you need to replace this with your username (run `whoami` if unsure):
+In our example, we created and setup the Raspberry Pi Zero with the user `c64`, you need to replace this with your username (run `whoami` if unsure):
 ```ini
 [Unit]
 Description=C64U-btn-HAT (PiicoDev Buttons -> C64 Ultimate API)